 Matcha powder is added to creams and soaps.

-To improve and cleanse the skin of the face, masks are made from matcha powder.
+To heal and cleanse facial skin, masks are made from matcha powder.

-To eliminate acne and blackheads on the face, masks are also made using additional ingredients.
+To eliminate pimples and blackheads on the face, masks are also made using additional ingredients.

-Weakly brewed matcha is used for washing and rubbing the face.
+Weakly brewed matcha is used to wash and wipe the face.

-Drinks of the world are sometimes so amazing that they make an indelible impression on us, and Japanese matcha tea is one of them.
-These are powdered leaves, which, when brewed, give the drink an unusual green color.
-Receiving matcha at home is a very beautiful act, but today you can comprehend it at home.
+Drinks from the world are sometimes so amazing that they leave an indelible impression on us, and this includes Japanese matcha tea.
+These are powdered leaves that, when brewed, give the drink an unusual green color.
+Eating matcha in your homeland is a very beautiful experience, but one that today can be experienced at home.

 Note!
-What is the correct way to say "matcha" or "matcha"?
-The correct name for Japanese ground tea is "matcha", the stress in this word falls on the second syllable.
-"Matcha" is an acceptable colloquial form that can often be heard in Russian speech today.
+Which is correct to say: “matcha” or “matcha”?
+The correct name for Japanese ground tea is “matcha”, the stress in this word falls on the second syllable.
+“Matcha” is an acceptable colloquial form that can often be heard in Russian speech today.

 From the history

 Matcha powder owes its appearance in Japan to Zen Buddhists.
-In 1191, a monk named Eisai brought Chinese matcha tea to his country.
-Over the years, matcha was forgotten in the Middle Kingdom, but in Japan, on the contrary, it gradually gained popularity.
-Its especially wide distribution among different social strata fell on the 14th-16th centuries.
-It was then that the Japanese owners of tea plantations improved the technology for obtaining the highest grades of matcha.
+In 1191, a monk named Eisai introduced Chinese matcha tea to his country.
+Over the years, matcha became forgotten in the Middle Kingdom, but in Japan, on the contrary, it gradually gained popularity.
+It became especially widespread among different social strata in the 14th-16th centuries.
+It was then that Japanese tea plantation owners improved the technology for producing the highest grades of matcha.

 Receipt

-The preparatory process of the matcha begins even before the collection of raw materials: for some time (usually for several weeks), the tea bushes are shaded so that direct sunlight does not fall on them.
-Such manipulations slow down the growth of the plant, the dark color of its leaves and their enrichment with a number of amino acids, which give the tea a sweetish aftertaste.
+The preparatory process of matcha begins even before collecting the raw materials: for some time (usually for several weeks), the tea bushes are shaded so that they are not exposed to direct rays of the sun.
+Such manipulations ensure that the growth of the plant slows down, its leaves become darker in color, and their leaves are enriched with a number of amino acids, which give the tea a sweetish taste.

-At the next stage, the base for matcha - tencha is being prepared.
-At the same time, the collected non-twisted tea leaves are dried and then ground.
-In the direct production of matcha, the prepared base is removed from the stems and veins, and then this mass is ground to obtain a green powder resembling talc.
+At the next stage, the base for matcha - tencha - is prepared.
+This involves drying the collected untwisted tea leaves and then grinding them.
+In the direct production of matcha, the prepared base is removed from the stems and veins, and then this mass is ground to obtain a green powder reminiscent of talc.

 Taste

-The original taste of the matcha is determined by the amino acids present in its composition.
+The original taste of matcha is determined by the amino acids it contains.
 High quality tea has an intense, slightly sweet taste and rich aroma.
-Low-quality varieties (collected later) have more modest taste characteristics, sometimes they are even able to give the drink an unpleasant and strong bitterness.
+Low-quality varieties (harvested later) have more modest taste characteristics, sometimes they can even impart an unpleasant and strong bitterness to the drink.

 Benefits and contraindications

-The benefits and harms of matcha for our body are incomparable: this Japanese tea powder is a real treasure trove of valuable substances.
+The benefits and harms of matcha for our body are incomparable: this Japanese powdered tea is a real treasury of valuable substances.

 Beneficial features

-Traditional tea of the Land of the Rising Sun has the following beneficial properties:
+Traditional tea from the Land of the Rising Sun has the following beneficial properties:

 1. Matcha is rich in antioxidants.
 In terms of their quantity, this drink occupies a leading position among all other “antioxidant” drinks, berries, fruits, and vegetables.
 Powdered matcha contains more antioxidants than plain green tea, blueberries, prunes, broccoli, etc.